crate/cratedb-guide/README.md

 See also the [developer docs] to learn how to set up a development sandbox, in order to start editing.
 The [contribution docs] include general information about how to contribute to CrateDB repositories.
+Please also refer to the [CrateDB Authoring Guide] for more information.

 ## 🌟 Contributors